-Use our library's Advanced Search to find primary sources reproduced in books.
+Use our Library Search or WorldCat to find primary sources reproduced in books.
 Begin by taking just a few minutes to understand Library of Congress Subject Headings (LCSH).
 Subject headings are tags assigned by librarians to the records (or descriptions) of books.
 LCSH convey not merely what a book is about (i.e., its subject) but also its source type (e.g., primary source).
 Books associated with the following sub-divisions reproduce primary sources.
 For many topics, subjects in red will be the most useful.

 Also useful: